anbox-cloud/discourse-docs/launch-container.md

     amc launch --raw <image id>

 As argument, provide the ID or name of the image for which you want to launch a container.
-See [Image Management](https://discourse.ubuntu.com/t/managing-images/17758) for more details about how images are managed by AMS.
+See [Manage images](https://discourse.ubuntu.com/t/managing-images/17758) for more details about how images are managed by AMS.

 You can list all available images with the `amc image ls` command: